wtsi-npg/npg_conda/README.md

     --recipes-dir $PWD --artefacts-dir $HOME/conda-artefacts \
     --conda-build-image wsinpg/ub-12.04-conda:latest --verbose

-Here the recipies directory that will be mounted by the container is set explicitly, as is the artefacts directory, where the built packages will appear (these are both mounted into the container).
+Here the recipes directory that will be mounted by the container is set explicitly, as is the artefacts directory, where the built packages will appear (these are both mounted into the container).